C4ptainCrunch/thesis/source/index.rst

    The 4 steps of MCTS :cite:`chaslot2008monte`

 The estimation of the true game tree is constructed with the following algorithm: The estimation starts with a single node, the current state of the game.
-Then these four steps are repeated until the budget (usualy a time or memory constraint) is exhausted.
+Then these four steps are repeated until the budget (usually a time or memory constraint) is exhausted.

-* Selection: first, a node from the estimated tree is selected by starting at the root node and repeatedly choosing (using a tree policy, defined lated) a child until a leaf :math:`L` is reached.
+* Selection: first, a node from the estimated tree is selected by starting at the root node and repeatedly choosing (using a tree policy, defined later) a child until a leaf :math:`L` is reached.
 * Expansion: then, if :math:`L` is not a terminal node, create a child :math:`C` by playing a move at random.
 * Simulation: run a playout from :math:`C` until a terminal node :math:`T` is reached (play a full game)